2sic/2sxc-docs/2sxc Docs Generator/web-api/specs/webapi-context.md

 * `ModuleId` (number)

 > [!NOTE]
-> For historical reasons, DNN includes a `TabId` which contains the same value as `PageId`.
+> For historical reasons, Dnn includes a `TabId` which contains the same value as `PageId`.
 > The backend will treat these as the same header.
 > We changed this to `PageId` in v11 and for future stability please use `PageId`.